hardeep-s/vault-exchange/README.md

 $ vault write auth/exchange/command/revoke  user=$targetuser   path=$target_path token=$usertoken
 ```
 ## Summary
-User registers with vault using their username (from their authentcation credentials).
+Users register with vault using their username (from their authentcation credentials).
 Since the registeration path is un authenticated it allows anyone to register their login name with vault.
 During the registeration process the plugin creates a home path for the users where they can storetheir secrets, it also creates an authorization policy for them which allows them access to this path.
 Once users are registered they can login to vault.
 This results in a token being generated that is needed for the grant/revoke commands.
 When they want to share a secret with other users they use the **grant** command to delegate the read privilege to the target user for their secrets.
 Under the covers the plugin updates the target users authorization policy and adds the path to the secrets.